 The problem with attempting to treat a cyst on your own is that it can become infected and irritated.
 Unless you have a trained dermatologist remove the sack that makes up the exterior of the cyst, it is destined to return.
 If you find a cyst on your skin—they can occur spontaneously or on a part of the skin that has experienced trauma—the best thing to do is leave it alone.
 In our offices, we can inject a cyst with a steroid to make it collapse, but the most definitive treatment is to remove it via excision.

 New growths on the skin should be properly identified by a skilled dermatologist.
-At Skin Wellness Center of Alabama, our practices are a comfortable place to share your concerns and discuss your treatment options.
+At Skin Wellness Dermatology of Alabama, our practices are a comfortable place to share your concerns and discuss your treatment options.
 For details, call us at (205) 871-7332.